Programming for HIP runtime compiler (RTC)#

 HIPRTC_CHECK(hiprtcGetProgramLog(prog, &log[0]));

-std::cout << "Compilation failed with: " << log << std::endl;
+std::cout << "Compilation failed or produced warnings: " << log << std::endl;

 std::abort();